mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 ## 2. Background

-MXC is a German non-profit organization based in the country’s start-up and blockchain capital, Berlin.
-MXC is partnering with various LPWAN companies.
+MXC is a Saint Vincent and the Grenadine non-profit organization based in a lot of cities like New York and Berlin.
+MXC is partnering with various LPWAN and LEO-satellite companies.
-MXProtocol is a revolutionary design that solves the problem of LPWAN and bridges the AI and Blockchain data gap between different web3 infrastructures.
+MXProtocol is a revolutionary design that solves the problem of LPWAN and bridges the AI and Blockchain data gap between different Web3.0 infrastructures.

 IoT is a hot topic that has been intently discussed for over a decade.
 The one focus and premise of the IoT network is connecting “things” to the Internet and